-His research focuses on history of economic thought, issues of economic methodology, and interdisciplinary work.
+His research focuses on the history of economic thought, economic methodology, and interdisciplinary work.
 He has worked on the evolution of Hayek’s business cycle theory and more generally on the development of economic theory during the 1930’s.
+His research also introduces and investigates the concept of the ‘common reader’ in economics, and how reader responses may be used in charting the history of economic concepts and ideas.
 Furthermore, he is interested on how economic models influence government policy and the public discussion.
-Finally, he is currently working on issues relating to the European Union (migration, federalism, public policy) from an interdisciplinary perspective.

-His research has appeared in the following journals: Cambridge Journal of Economics, Economic Thought, History of Political Economy, Journal of the History of Economic Thought.
+Finally, he is one of the editors of Economic Thought, and his research has appeared in a number of journals and edited volumes.
+Journals include: Cambridge Journal of Economics, European Journal of the History of Economic Thought, History of Political Economy, Economic Thought, Journal of the History of Economic Thought.

 B.A. in Economics (Kent)